 In a mixing bowl combine the bread crumbs, hemp hearts, spices, sea salt, and ground pepper.
 In another smaller bowl combine dijon with nondairy milk until smooth and well combined.

 Brush the dijon mixture evenly on each tofu stick coating well.
 Then coat fully in the bread crumb mixture.
 Place sticks on a parchment lined baking sheet.

 Spray the sticks with a light coating of vegetable oil and bake for 30 minutes flipping over half way through the bake time.
 They should be a deep golden brown.

 To make blanched green beans that are still bright green and crunchy you can boil them or steam them in a pot and then just as they turn bright green all over and are tender, drain them from the hot water and submerge them into a large bowl of ice water.
 Then once they've been submerged for 5 to 10 minutes you can drain them from the water into a colander.
 Serve them immediately on the salad or pat dry and store for 2 days in a container in the fridge.

-Assemble the salad and top with 3 to 4 tofu nuggets per salad and drizzle with ranch dressing!
+Assemble the salads with romaine lettuce, a handful of corn, green beans, a few tomato wedges, and cubed avocado.
+Top with 3 to 4 tofu nuggets per salad and drizzle with ranch dressing!